 C13.
-Application fee ------------------ -----
+Application fee

-✓ If your institution ha as waived its application fee for the Fall 2022 admission c ycle please select no.
+✓ If your institution has waived its application fee for the Fall 2025 admission cycle please select no.

-Does your institution have e an application fee?
-Yes 🗖 No
+Does your institution have an application fee?

+Yes No

-Amount of application fee :: \$38
+Amount of application fee: \$38 (Montana residents pay no application fee)

-Can it be waived for appli cants with financial need?
-Yes No - It can be deferre d
+Can it be waived for applicants with financial need? ☐ Yes ☒ No - It can be deferred

-If you have an application fe e and an on-line application option, plea ase indicate policy for students who apply on-line:
+If you have an app who apply on-line: lication fee and an on-line application op otion, please indicate policy for students

-⊠ Same Fee

 ☐ Free

 ☐ Reduced

-Can on-line application fee b e waived for applicants with financial n eed? □ Yes ⊠ No o - It can be deferred
+Can on-line applica deferred ation fee be waived for applicants with fi inancial need d? ☐ Yes ☒ No - It can be

 C14.
-Application closing date e
+Application c losing date

-Does your institution have e an application closing date?
-Yes 🗖 N 0
+Does your instit ution have an application closing date?
+Yes 🔲 No

-Date
+Application Closing Date Date

-Application closing date (fall) 14 th day
+Application closing date (fall) 14th day of class

-. , , of class

 Priority Date 9/15

-9/15 is the first priority/actio n deadline - we have rolling action dead dlines throughout the cycle.

-C15.
-Are first-time, first-yea r students accepted for terms other than n the fall?
-Yes □ No

-C16.
-Notification to applican ts of admission decision sent (fill in one only)

-☑ On a rolling basis be eginning (date): Immediately following lau ınch

-☐ By (date): Click or t 1

-☐ Other: Click or tap l
+⊠ On a rollin □ By (date): on to applicants of admission decision ser ag basis beginning (date): Immediately follow Click or tap here to enter text. • ,

 C17.
-Reply policy for admit ted applicants (fill in one only)
+Reply pol icy for admitted applicants (fill in one on ly)

-• • • • : Click or tap here to enter text.
+by (date): Click or tap here to enter text.

-No set date 1 st or within Click or tap here to enter text. weeks if notified t thereafter
+⊠ No set date .1 16

+thereafter by May 1 st or within Click or tap here to e nter text. we eks if notified

-☐ Other: Click or tap h weeks if notified mercaner
+☐ Other: Clic ck or tap here to enter text.

-Deadline for housing depo osit (MMDD): 03/01

-Amount of housing depos
+using deposit (MMDD): 03/01 (this is a prising deposit: \$300 ority deadlin ne, not a firm deadline)

-Refundable if student doe s not enroll?
+Refundable if st udent does not enroll?

-☐ Yes, in full
+$\square$ Yes, in full 1

+⊠ Yes, in par rt

-□ No
+$\square$ No

 C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: 1 year C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? ☐ Yes ☒ No C20.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? □ Yes ⊠ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? □ Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
 First or only early decision plan notification date: Click or tap here to enter text.
 Other early decision plan closing date: Click or tap here to enter text.
 Other early decision plan notification date: Click or tap here to enter text.
-For the Fall 2022 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
+For the Fall 2023 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
 Number of applicants admitted under early decision plan: Click or tap here to enter text.
 Please provide significant details about your early decision plan: Click or tap here to enter text.
 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: rolling Early action notification date: rolling Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ⊠ No
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: rolling Early action notification date: rolling

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?